arcanericky/totp/README.md

 . <(totp config completion)
 ```

+## TOTP Data Location

+The location for saved data is extracted from the `LOCALAPPDATA` environment variable in Windows and the `HOME` environment for Linux/MacOS and in the file `totp-config.json`.
+This can be customized using the `--file` option or by setting the `TOTP_FILE` environment variable.

 ## Using the Time Machine

 `totp` implements the `--time`, `--forward`, and `--backward` options to manipulate the time for which the TOTP code is generated.
 This is useful if `totp` is being used on a machine with the incorrect time.